trinity-y/culminating-task/README.md

 2. extract
 3. place contents into a folder if they're not already
 4. run main.py
+*note: you need to install pygame before running.*

 ### playing
 click the '?' on the intro scene for instructions.